timvink/mkdocs-git-revision-date-localized-plugin/docs/howto/override-a-theme.md

 # Customize a theme

 You can [customize an existing theme](https://www.mkdocs.org/user-guide/styling-your-docs/#customizing-a-theme) by overriding blocks or partials.
 You might want to do this because your theme is not natively supported, or you would like more control on the formatting.
-Below are two examples to help get you started.
+Below are some examples to help get you started.

 ## Example: default `mkdocs` theme